 A truly upgraded and adult space should have a few more furnishings, such as an armchair, a coffee table, a dresser, sturdy and stylish dining set for entertaining to feel like a home.
 But we’ll cover essential and bonus furnishings in a bit.

-Let’s think through the entire moving process.
+Okay, now let’s think through the entire moving process.
 Not only do you need to buy furniture from stores with quality stuff, you will also need to coordinate the move and assemble it all.

+Ultimately, no matter how much you plan for it furnishing is no easy task!
 The last thing you want is your TV sitting on the floor for 2 weeks because you forgot to buy a TV stand that matches your living room décor.
-Or to discover that your closet space is actually too small so you end up living out your suitcase until you get a dresser.
+Or to discover that your closet space is actually too small so you end up living out of your suitcase until you get a dresser.
 EVERYONE has been there!

-This guide will show you how to prevent a worst case scenario by avoiding the biggest moving mistake of all, which is under budgeting your furniture + move-in costs.
+This guide will show you how to prevent a worst case scenario by avoiding the biggest moving mistake of all, which is UNDER-budgeting your furniture + move-in costs.